Reflections on my life as a Christian songwriter..."remembering into the future." - by Rory Cooney

 I guess the question is, what faith is required in the resurrection of a dead man if you’ve actually seen him?
 Where is the faith in that?
 That’s not faith, that’s science.
 Faith is trust in things that are not seen.
 Or, as John as Jesus say, “Blessed are they who have not seen, and yet have believed.”
 Those people, at least, are us.

 So I was thinking about the wonderful Jodie Foster movie Contact.
 Contact is based on a novel by the late great Carl Sagan, an astronomer and popularizer of science and a noted agnostic.
 In my Easter mood, Contact resonates with me much more than it did when I first watched it 15 years ago or so, especially since in the last couple of years I’ve been reading more books on science, religion, and atheism than I have through most of the rest of my life.
 And it really struck me what an imaginative and well-constructed exposition of the quest for truth the movie is (and I suspect that the book is even more so, because the movie is flawed by its length.)
 The main character in the movie, an astrophysicist played by Jodie Foster, is the quintessential scientist, a product of the enlightenment.
 She is in an intense but difficult relationship with a novelist who is a religious writer, an ex-seminarian who is a popularizer about the search for God.
 They can’t agree on the nature of truth.
 For him, a world without God is unimaginable, a place not worth living in.
 For her, since there is no empirical evidence that can be pointed to to prove God’s existence, one has to conclude that, at the very least, one can’t say with certainty there is a god.
 His certainty is faith, hers is science.
 The genius of the story, however, is the topsy-turvy way in which the plot develops.
 A message that apparently originates from a higher civilization gives a detailed plan for the building of a vessel that will transport one person, only one, to...somewhere.
 The world is mobilized to build this vessel, but its final test is sabotaged by a religious zealot who sees the attention science is getting as threatening to the idea of God.
 A duplicate vessel has been built unknown to governments, however, and Jodie Foster’s character is chosen to pilot it.
-Her journey, however, is observed to be a failure.
-After a spectacular “launch,” nothing seems to have happened.
+On her "return," her journey is observed to be a failure.
+After a spectacular launch, nothing seems to have happened.
 Her experience in the vessel, though, is quite extraordinary: she sees aspects of the universe, wormholes, and planetary systems that stun her with their beauty, so much so that her initial thought is, "They should have sent a poet."
 She makes contact with an ancient civilization that alerts her to civilizations and paths yet more ancient than theirs.
 Yet because this journey of some hours (for her) was unobservable to those at the site because of the enormous vagaries of lightspeed, she is unable to convince anyone, for lack of empirical evidence, of her experience of another civilization.
 Her lover’s experience of faith was unavailable to her for lack of proof; her experience of a scientific “miracle” was unavailable to anyone else for the same lack.
 The question that Contact leaves us with, then, is, what is the nature of truth?
-What is the role of experience and evidence in that search?
+What is the role of experience and evidence and testimony in that search?
 What is the role of faith in the search for truth, whether religious or scientific?

 There is something for us Christians in that question, and in Contact.
 Faith is related to experience.
 It’s not just giving intellectual assent to things we can’t know or see; neither is experience always something that we can quantize or give empirical proof for.
 The Christians of the first century, the apostolic witnesses, passed on faith to us through these gospels, these stories of their faith in Jesus the Messiah, and the meaning that his life, work, and his death and rising brought to their lives.
 We don’t know, in any quantifiable way, what the resurrection was, what happened on Easter morning.
 What we can know, by sharing the stories of the witnesses and breaking bread together, is the meaning of the resurrection for them, and what made their experience of the resurrection something worth living and dying for.